Demographics of Quebec: Visible minorities and Indigenous peoples

-Approximately 13% of the population of Quebec belongs to a visible minority group, as of the 2016 Canadian census.
+Approximately 16% of the population of Quebec belongs to a visible minority group, as of the 2021 Canadian census.
 This is a lower percentage than that of British Columbia, Ontario, Alberta, and Manitoba but higher than that of the remaining five provinces.
 Most visible minorities in Quebec live in or near Montreal.

 The indigenous peoples of Quebec have inhabited the region for several millennia.
 Each community possesses its own social structure, culture and territorial entity.
 In 2016, the indigenous population of Quebec numbered 182,885 people.
 However, because federal law only recognized children of indigenous fathers until the 1980s, the actual number may be higher.

-All the ethnicities living primarily south of the 55th parallel are collectively referred to by Québécois as "Amerindians", "Indians", "First Nations" or, obsolete, "Redskins".
+All the ethnicities living primarily south of the 55th parallel are collectively referred to in Quebec as "Amerindians", "Indians", "First Nations" or, obsolete, "Redskins".
 The ten First Nations ethnic groups in Quebec are linked to two linguistic groups.
-The Algonquian family is made up of eight ethnic groups: the Abenaki, the Algonquin, the Attikamek, the Cree, the Wolastoqiyik, the Mi'kmaq, the Innu and the Naskapis.
+The Algonquian family is made up of eight ethnic groups: the Abenaki, the Algonquin, the Atikamekw, the Cree, the Wolastoqiyik, the Mi'kmaq, the Innu and the Naskapi.
 These last two formed, until 1978, a single ethnic group: the Innu.
-The Iroquoian family is made up of the Huron-Wendat and the Mohawks.
+The Iroquoian family is made up of the Wendat and the Mohawks.
 Only the Mohawks were part of the Iroquois Confederacy (Haudenosaunee), along with five other Indigenous groups from New York State and Ontario.
 The eleventh indigenous ethnic group in Quebec, the Inuit (or, obsolete, the Eskimos), belong to the Inuit–Aleut family.
 The Inuit live mainly in Nunavik, Nord-du-Québec (Nouveau Quebec) and make up the majority of the population living north of the 55th parallel.

-Of these indigenous peoples, so-called "nomadic" tribes exist, specifically the tribes of Algonquian cultures (eg: the Algonquins, the Cree and the Innu), as well as more "sedentary" ones, specifically the tribes of Iroquoian traditions (eg: the Iroquois and the Hurons-Wendat).
+Of these indigenous peoples, so-called "nomadic" tribes exist, specifically the tribes of Algonquian cultures (e.g.: the Algonquins, the Cree and the Innu), as well as more "sedentary" ones, specifically the tribes of Iroquoian traditions (e.g.: the Iroquois and the Wendat).
 The more sedentary groups are the ones who developed more complex forms of social organization.
 Traditionally, nomadic tribes follow the migration of herds of animals that serve as prey, such as bison, moose or seals.
 The way of life of the Algonquian and Inuit tribes is dictated by the obligations of hunting and fishing.
 The traditions of the Iroquoian tribes, producers of the Three Sisters (corn, beans and squash), are instead developed around a matriarchal structure derived from the "long cabin" called a longhouse which houses within it several families under the authority of one dean.